 However, using an exchange for long-term storage is not recommended.
 As the exchange controls the private key to your wallet, you don’t have total control of your funds.
 And with exchanges regularly (and sometimes successfully) targeted by hackers, storing crypto on an exchange long-term is very risky.

 With hundreds of exchanges to choose from, how can you find the best cryptocurrency exchange for your needs?
 The most important thing to do is to research a wide range of platforms and compare the pros and cons of each option.
+The best Bitcoin exchange for you depends on what you’re looking for.

 Consider the following factors when comparing crypto exchanges.